metapsy-project/metapsyDocs/content/data-preparation/upload/_index.en.md

 <br>

 Once a repository has been created (or updated) this way, an official database [release](https://docs.metapsy.org/release/) is published.
+This workflow is documented in the next section.

 <br></br>